Are Warrants Public Records in the District of Columbia?

 - A designated person

-Such a warrant may also order for the seizure of items or property following the search.
+Such a warrant may also order the seizure of items or property following the search.
 The seizure may occur in circumstances where the property is:

 - Stolen or embezzled